RSGL/RSGL-Music-Player/README.md

 # RSGL-Music-Player
-Simple Music Player made with RSGL (WIP)
+Simple Music Player for linux made with RSGL (WIP)